Recording installed projects¶

 blib2to3/pytree.py,sha256=RWj3IL4U-Ljhkn4laN0C3p7IRdfvT3aIRjTV-x9hK1c,28530

-file is missing, tools that rely on .dist-info
+If the RECORD file is missing, tools that rely on .dist-info must not

 attempt to uninstall or upgrade the package.